develoba/frontendmentor_challenges/order-summary-card/README.md

 Also, I am not sure about how is the best practice to make the card component bigger and responsive, just by adjusting its width using % or rem, or is it better to use another property?

-I will keep on doing some challenges and keep learning.
+I will keep on doing some challenges and keep on learning.
 If you have any suggestions, I would really appreciate it.

 ## Author